micdoodle8/Galacticraft/CONTRIBUTING.md

 * Especially, look at Galacticraft Mars.
 Mars is coded just like an Add-On planet should be: it uses the API in the same way as an Add-On can.
 * Setup instructions are here:  http://wiki.micdoodle8.com/wiki/GC3_API
 * Micdoodle8 wrote a nice series of beginner modding tutorials a long time ago (2 years), they are still relevant and well-explained: http://micdoodle8.com/oldsite/become.html
-* Believe it or not, coding a (good) planet is not easy.
+* Coding a (good) planet is not easy.
 Algorithmic worldgen is a special skill.
 A large part of the creativity in vanilla Minecraft is in its high quality, varied worldgen.
 You are recommended to study it carefully before attempting to make your own world.
 There are also plenty of books and online tutorials about how to generate terrain in computer games: read them.